Cottagecore is a style that has been around for many years.

 This can be done by adding a few plants or even some spices to your countertops.

-Especially vines like ivy or arrowhead plant look phenomenal when spread over windows and cabinets.
+Especially vines like ivy or arrowhead plants look phenomenal when spread over windows and cabinets.

 Flowers that have been freshly picked from the garden not only bring a burst of color to your kitchen but also a natural scent.